Credit card mistakes in your 30s can cost thousands and delay major goals like buying a home. Here are the mistakes you should avoid.

 Link these automated payments to calendar reminders three days before the due date to verify sufficient funds are available.

-Schedule a yearly review of all credit cards, comparing their features and fees against your actual spending patterns from the previous 12 months.
-Calculate the actual value received from each card versus its costs.
+Schedule a yearly review of all credit cards.
+This is the ideal time to optimize your current credit card portfolio by comparing features and fees against your actual spending from the previous 12 months.
+Calculate the actual value received from each card versus its costs, and don't be afraid to downgrade or stop using cards that no longer serve you

 Research competing cards that might better align with your current lifestyle and spending habits, particularly before annual fees renew.